andrewnk/turtlecoin-docker/dockerfiles/turtlecoind-ttyd/README.md

-# TurtleCoin TurtleCoind Docker Image
+# TurtleCoin TurtleCoind With TTYD Docker Image

-This image pulls the binary from the base image and runs TurtleCoind on apline.
+This image pulls the binary from the base image and runs TurtleCoind on apline using ttyd.
+With ttyd you can watch view the daemon in a browser.

 Build Arguments/Environment Variables: